MauroMardones/Course_R_Statictics/README.md

 Description and educational material for introductory course on R and descriptive statistics with applications in fisheries

-This course has 3 section
+This course has these sections;

-- **useR**.
+- 1. **useR**.
 Intro to R and basic features,
-- Exploratory Data Analysis, Data handling, Data manipulation
+- 2. Exploratory Data Analysis, Data handling, Data manipulation
-- Descriptive Statistics.
+- 3. Descriptive Statistics.
 Parametric and No Parametric, Linear Regression, among others
+- 4. Visualization.
+Graphics and Maps using modern packages